DanKos22/digital-rain-cpp/index.md

 categories: demo
 ---

-This is my first paragraph...
-Develop a modern C++ console application to execute an interpretation of digital rain.
+This project ia a modern C++ console application that simulates the digital rain effect.
+The program generates a visually dynamic stream of falling characters.
+It utilizes windows console API functions for cursor manipulations and text coloring.
+The in the project is structured using Object-Oriented Programming.

 ## This is a Heading